 Three years ago, the global economy was brought to the brink by a near meltdown of the international banking system.
 Now we're in trouble again, but this time our economic woes stem largely from the actions of governments.
 Escaping from this crisis is more of a political challenge than a financial one.

 That doesn't necessarily mean it will be any easier.

 Similar critiques apply in virtually all the countries affected by the current crisis.
-Take Spain, another country whose credit has been downgraded.
+Take Spain, another country that has had its credit downgraded.

-"One lesson from both the U.S. and Spain is that internal politics can greatly complicate economic progress," says Fernando Fernandez, a former IMF economist now teaching at the IE Business School in Madrid.
+"One lesson from both the U.S. and Spain is that internal politics can greatly complicate economic progress," says Fernando Fernandez, a former economist with the International Monetary Fund who is now teaching at the IE Business School in Madrid.

 Politically polarizing debates over how best to reduce a budget deficit, Fernandez points out, have played out in Spain as well as the United States, and with similar results.